lassehauballe/EverythingCanBeAShell/README.md

 ### Short description:
 This reverse shell is based on Windows Registry keys.
 Windows allows administrators to read, write & delete registry keys on remote systems using the RPC protocol.
 Using  custom code, it is possible to create a client-server relationsship.

+**Requirements:**
-**Requirements:** The Remote Registry Service needs to be enabled on the server, and the user trying to connect/read/write to the remote registry needs to have the correct permissions.
+The Remote Registry Service needs to be enabled on the server, and the user trying to connect/read/write to the remote registry needs to have the correct permissions.

+**Limitations:**
-**Limitations:** Since the traffic is based on RPC, the shell is suitable for lateral movement on local networks.
+Since the traffic is based on RPC, the shell is suitable for lateral movement on local networks.

+**Screenshot:**

 Win32 apis